 The amount of rainfall in an area determines if a forest is present.
 If there is enough rain to support trees, than a forest will usually develop.
 Otherwise, the region will become grassland.

 Tropical rainforests are home to thousands of species of animals, plants, fungi and microbes.
 Scientists suspect that there are many species living in rainforests have not yet been found or described....more

-Redwood trees are the tallest trees in the world, but even they are at risk of getting the deadly fungus called Sudden Oak Death (SOD).
-The trees grow in Northern California, can reach heights of more...more
+Redwood trees are the tallest trees in the world, but even they are at risk of getting the deadly fungus called Sudden Oak Death.
+The trees grow in Northern California, can reach heights of more than...more

-There are 19 large wildfires burning over 550,000 acres in the United States (as of June 13, 2002).
-Most of the fires are within western states such as California, Utah, Colorado, New Mexico, Wyoming and...more
+There are 19 large wildfires burning in the United States (as of June 13, 2002).
+Most of the fires are within western states such as California, Utah, Colorado, New Mexico, Wyoming and Alaska.
+Small natural...more

 Places located at high latitudes (far from the equator) receive less sunlight than places at low latitudes (close to the equator).
 The amount of sunlight and the amount of precipitation affects the types...more